Kalia Law Firm

 Moving Forward With Divorce

-The most common path to divorce is proving the couple has lived apart for at least one year.
-However, courts will always check that children are cared for financially before approving the divorce.
-By following the Divorce Act, these rules help ensure that both spouses and children are protected throughout the process.
+The most used path to divorce is demonstrating that a couple has been living apart for at least one year.
+But courts will always make sure children are supported financially before granting a divorce.
+In conformity with the Divorce Act, these rules assist in safeguarding both spouses and any children involved.

-Divorce is a tough time for families, but you don’t have to face it alone.
-At Kalia Law, we guide you through every step of the process, making sure your rights and responsibilities are clear.
-Contact us today to schedule a consultation!
+Divorce is never an easy time for families, but you don’t have to face it alone.
+At Kalia Law, we ensure that you understand all of your rights and obligations, and we will lead and assist you through the process from start to finish.
+Call us now to book an appointment!